Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 - Given a ghost address when you open the account.
 - List a secret voice-mail number that only you can access.

+## Chapter 15 New Mexico Limited Liability Companies

+### what's the characteristics of an LLC (by author)

+1. No one will know who owns it unless the owner tells them.
+2. It will be filed on New Mexico--a state that protects privacy and does not require an annual report.
+3. It will be managed by a *single member*.
+4. When used (such as buying a vehicle or real estate), it will list a ghost address as the principal place of business.
+5. It will cost about $100 to form, and less than $100 a year for the resident agent (a minimum of three years is normally paid ahead).
+6. The LLC name will never appear on a state or federal tax return.

+### what is an LLC?

+Like a corporation, it is a legal entity that stands alone, but it lacks the many onerous bookkeeping details and annual meetings required of a corporation.

+### income tax consequences

+Since the IRS treats one-member LLCs as sole proprietorships for tax purposes, there are no income tax consequences.

+### proof of ownership

+The best way to prove ownership, then, is to have the original LLC ducoments compled with an operating agreement.
+Yet, this is a specialized field so author suggests check with an attorney.

 ## Some thoughts